-What Can a Handyman Do in Stigler, OK?
+What Can a Handyman Do Without a License in Stigler, OK?

 Oklahoma does not have a single statewide “general contractor” license for typical handyman/remodel work; instead, licensing is trade-specific (electrical, plumbing, HVAC/refrigeration, etc.) and cities handle contractor registration and permits.
 In Stigler (Haskell County), a handyman can usually perform non-trade, non-structural repairs and improvements, but work in regulated trades (electrical/plumbing/HVAC) requires the appropriate state license and permits even for small jobs.